Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

 \subsubsection{Regional Quarantine Policy}

-Let \emph{regional policy of distance $k$ and threshold $x$} be such that once there are at least $x$ infections (other than the seed) detected within distance $k$ from the initial seed, then all nodes within distance $k+1$ of $i_0$ are quarantined for at least $\theta$ periods.
-A quarantine implies all connections between nodes are severed to avoid any further transmission and the infection waits out its duration $\theta$ and dies out.
+Let a \emph{regional policy of distance $k$ and threshold $x$} be such that once there are at least $x$ infections (other than the seed) detected within distance $k$ from the initial seed, then all nodes within distance $k+1$ of $i_0$ are quarantined for at least $\theta$ periods.
+A quarantine implies all connections between nodes are severed to avoid any further transmission, the infection lasts its duration $\theta$ and dies out.

-Implicit in this definition is that a quarantine is not instantaneous, but that infected people could have infected their friends before being shut down, which is why the nodes at distance $k+1$ are quarantined.
+Implicit in this definition is that a quarantine is not instantaneous, but that infected people could have infected their neighbors before being shut down, which is why the nodes at distance $k+1$ are quarantined.
 All the results below extend if we assume that it is instantaneous, but with quarantines moved back one step and path lengths in definitions correspondingly adjusted.

 We have assumed the policymaker knows the ``seed,'' for simplicity - and which may take some time in reality.
-This provides an advantage to the policymaker, but we see substantial. containment failures despite this advantage.
+This provides an advantage to the policymaker, but we see substantial containment failures despite this advantage.